sendiriaann/Gdrive-User-Switcher/README.md

 ⚠ Refresh page after activating script<br/>
-⚠ This script cannot see your logged in accounts, so you must add, rename, remove accordingly to every change (its easy dw)
+⚠ This script cannot see your logged in accounts, so you must add, rename, remove accordingly to every change (its easy dw) ⚠ chatGPT plays major role in coding this piece, though all feature are tested personally since I use it a lot.
+You're free to edit if you want tho 😘